Quagga & Zebra Mussels

 Frequently Asked Questions

-Why does my recreational boat (vessel) registration renewal include an additional fee of $16 for quagga and zebra mussel infestation prevention?
+Why does my recreational boat (vessel) registration include an additional fee for quagga and zebra mussel infestation prevention?

-Recent legislation requires the Department of Motor Vehicles (DMV) to collect an additional fee of $8 per year ($16 total on the two-year registration renewal) on behalf of the Department of Parks and Recreation Division of Boating and Waterways (DBW) on all recreational vessels subject to registration in the State of California.
+Recent legislation requires the Department of Motor Vehicles (DMV) to collect an additional fee on behalf of the Department of Parks and Recreation Division of Boating and Waterways (DBW) on all recreational vessels subject to registration in the State of California.

 This boater registration Mussel Fee will aid infestation prevention and education efforts through grant funding, administered by DBW, to eligible agencies for quagga and zebra mussel prevention programs at reservoirs that allow boating and fishing recreation and supplementary funding for California Department of Fish and Wildlife (CDFW) prevention activities.